 The Board has approved Stock Ownership Guidelines under the Company's Stock Ownership Policy for its executive officers, including the NEOs.
 The CEO is required to own shares equal to five times his annual base salary and all other executive officers are required to own shares equal to two times his or her annual base salary.
 The applicable level of stock ownership, which includes unvested RSUs and PRSUs, must be attained within five years of becoming subject to the Stock Ownership Policy.
 In addition, executive officers must retain 100% of shares acquired and net shares received upon exercise or vesting until they are in compliance with the required ownership level.
-Messrs.
-Abulaban and Trenary are subject to the Stock Ownership Policy but are not required to meet the Stock Ownership Guidelines set forth in the Stock Ownership Policy because they have been employed by Superior for less than five years.
-Mr. Kakar is subject to the Stock Ownership Policy and has satisfied the applicable Stock Ownership Guidelines.
-As of the 2022 measurement date, all of our NEOs were at or above the applicable ownership requirement.
+As of the 2024 measurement date, all of our NEOs were at or above the applicable ownership requirement.